-‘Outlander’ Panel At SDCC2017 Showed Premiere of S1E3, Revealed New Spoilers Of Upcoming Season
+‘Outlander’ Panel At SDCC2017 Premiered S3E1, Revealed New Spoilers Of Upcoming Season

-On Friday night, a packed room of Outlander fans at Comic-Con International: San Diego were in for a treat.
+On Friday night, a packed ballroom of Outlander fans at Comic-Con International: San Diego were in for a treat.
 They got to see the entire first episode of season three.
 For fans who were not fortunate enough to be in Southern California, the wait will likely last until September 10, when the hit series Outlander returns on Starz.

 [SPOILER ALERT FOR EPISODE 1 OF SEASON 3] The episode is titled “The Battle Joined,” was said to have begun with 13 minutes of bloody battle sequences and a face-off between Jamie (Heughan) and the sadistic Black Jack Randall (Tobias Menzies).
 The episode went on to show how Jamie, Claire (Caitriona Balfe), and Frank (also played by Menzies) coped with their new lives in the past and present, as reported by Variety.
 While no one so far is willing to reveal how Jamie survives and other specific details, it has been reported that the episode ends with the birth of Brianna.
 This is not surprising as this beautiful red head (Sophie Skelton) was depicted as an adult in the last episode aired.